The Best Rewards Credit Cards From Capital One

 - Travel accident insurance.
 If you purchase your bus/plane/train ticket with your Journey Student Credit Card, you receive automatic travel insurance for loss of life or limb at no extra cost.

-The APR is set at 20.74% for both purchase rate, cash advances, and balance transfers.
+There is a variable APR that ranges from 19.99-26.99% for both purchase rate, cash advances, and balance transfers.
 The late payment can reach up to $35.